RenderKit/ospray/README.md

 The camera is placed and oriented in the world with `position`, `direction` and `up`.
-Additionally, an extra transformation `transform` can be specified, which will only be applied to 3D vectors (i.e.
-`position`, `direction` and `up`), but does *not* affect any sizes (e.g., `nearClip`, `apertureRadius`, or `height`).
+Additionally, an extra transformation `transform` can be specified, which will only be applied to 3D vectors (i.e., `position`, `direction` and `up`), but does *not* affect any sizes (e.g., `nearClip`, `apertureRadius`, or `height`).
 The same holds for the array of transformations `motion.transform` to achieve camera motion